hel-astro-lab/runko/docs/installation.rst

 Linux (Ubuntu)
 --------------

-When compiling runko and running runko scripts, it is critical that you always use the same Python interpreter, C/C++ compiler and associated OpenMPI distribution, otherwise this can give several errors during installation.
-For this reason we recommend using vanilla Python and disabling anaconda (if you are using it) by commenting out its activation in your ``~/.bashrc`` file.
+When compiling runko and running the scripts, it is critical that you always use the same Python interpreter, C/C++ compiler, and associated OpenMPI distribution, otherwise this can give several errors during the installation.
+For this reason we recommend using vanilla `python` and disabling anaconda (if you are using it) by commenting out its activation in your ``~/.bashrc`` file.

 .. code-block:: bash